LokeshRajwar/Java-Projects/TodoListApp/Readme.md

  **# TodoApp: Conquering Chaos, One Task at a Time**

 **Welcome to TodoApp, your trusty sidekick in the quest for productivity!**
-###This web application, crafted with Java Servlets, JSP, JDBC, and Apache Tomcat,
-###empowers you to manage your tasks with ease and style.
+    - This web application, crafted with Java Servlets, JSP, JDBC, and Apache Tomcat which empowers you to manage your tasks with ease and style.

 **Features:**